 Open-pollination is a form of plant reproduction which occurs in one of two ways:

-1. Cross-pollination (in the context of open-pollination) occurs when two varieties of the same plant species reproduce due to natural pollinators, such as wind, birds or insects.
+Cross-pollination (in the context of open-pollination) occurs when two varieties of the same plant species reproduce due to natural pollinators, such as wind, birds or insects.

 Self-pollinating plants, such as tomatoes, breed true to the parent plant and do not require isolation to avoid contamination from other varieties.

 Often, classic heirloom varieties evoke a sense of nostalgia because they were often found in the gardens of older generations.

 In fact, heirloom seeds can become an important part of a family’s history as they are passed down from one generation to the next.